modelica/Reference-FMUs/examples/synchronous_control_me.md

 in order to correctly propagate the values for the clocked partitions.

-The supervisor monitors the plant's continuous output and when a particular event happens, activates a clock and changes one of the controller's inputs, which in turn change the controller algorithm.
+The supervisor monitors the plant's continuous output and when a particular event happens, activates a clock and inverts one of the controller's inputs, which in turn changes the controller algorithm.
 The plant is just solving a basic ODE with an input from the controller.

 The scenario is as follows: